Equilibria Reaches Self Reported Market Cap of $3.58 Million (XEQ)

 About Equilibria

-Equilibria (XEQ) is a coin.
+Equilibria (CRYPTO:XEQ) is a coin.
 Equilibria’s total supply is 55,695,416 coins.
-The official message board for Equilibria is medium.com/@projecttriton/new-journey-the-sao-stablecoin-da6f9119a410.
+The official website for Equilibria is equilibria.network.
 Equilibria’s official Twitter account is @EquilibriaCC and its Facebook page is accessible here.
-Equilibria’s official website is equilibria.network.
+Equilibria’s official message board is medium.com/@projecttriton/new-journey-the-sao-stablecoin-da6f9119a410.
 The Reddit community for Equilibria is https://reddit.com/r/EquilibriaNetwork and the currency’s Github account can be viewed here.

 Receive News & Updates for Equilibria Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Equilibria and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.